 ETHIOPIA TRAVEL GUIDES

-Our tailor-made private Ethiopia holidays are guided by exceptionally knowledgeable English/-speaking guides/Multilingual guides and capable drivers.
-A number of tastefully designed lodges and hotels have opened across the country in recent years.
-Famous for its rock-hewn churches and ancient monasteries, Ethiopia has spectacular scenery, the vast Rift Valley and volcanic lakes.
-With its interesting wildlife and abundant birdlife, the variety of its habitats and the diversity of its ethnic groups, an Ethiopia holiday offers visitors an unrivalled choice of experiences.
-Much of Ethiopia, the ‘Roof of Africa’, is fertile and well-watered, with breathtaking scenery dominated by highlands 2,000 metres above sea level.
+Our custom-designed private holidays in Ethiopia are led by exceptionally knowledgeable guides, fluent in English and other languages, accompanied by skilled drivers.
+The country has seen the opening of numerous tastefully appointed lodges and hotels in recent years.
+Renowned for its rock-hewn churches and ancient monasteries, Ethiopia boasts stunning landscapes, the expansive Rift Valley, and volcanic lakes.
+Its fascinating wildlife, rich birdlife, diverse habitats, and the variety of its ethnic groups make an Ethiopian holiday a unique experience.
+Known as the 'Roof of Africa,' much of Ethiopia is fertile, well-watered, and features awe-inspiring scenery dominated by highlands rising 2,000 metres above sea level.

 Ethiopia's geography & peoples